 User type extension functionality

-ArcGIS Server sites federated with an ArcGIS Enterprise portal and licensed with one of the supported user type extensions can be published to include those extension data types.
+If you publish to an ArcGIS Server site federated with an ArcGIS Enterprise portal, and the site is licensed with one of the supported user type extensions, the map from which you publish can include those extension data types.
+For example, mosaic datasets can be published to a federated ArcGIS Image Server site.